 The Butcher knife and the cleaver have long been favorites of professional and amateur chefs alike.
-While the butcher knife is synonymous with the meat processing trade, hefty in stature and capable for cutting, stripping and splitting meat, the cleaver offers similar capabilities, but with a more refined, lighter and thinner blade, ideal for precise cuts.
+While the butcher knife is synonymous with the meat processing trade, hefty in stature and capable of cutting, stripping, and splitting meat, the cleaver offers similar capabilities, but with a more refined, lighter, and thinner blade, ideal for precise cuts.

-Let’s dive right in and explain the differences between Butcher Knife and Cleaver.
+Let’s dive right in and explain the differences between Butcher Knife vs Cleaver.

 |Blade size (not including handle)||6-8”||6-14”|